Most Frequently Asked Database Administrator Interview Questions and Answers

 - How do you get I/O statistics of a specific database file like the number of reads, writes, IO stalls, etc.?

-- Which action plan is preferred if SQL Server is not responding?
+- Which action plan is preferred if the SQL Server is not responding?

 - What is Enhanced Database Failover in the Always-on availability group?